blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

     }
 });
 ```

 *InCallActivity.java*

 ### <a name="history"></a> Building a call log

-When a call has completed [getCallLog()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#getCallLog--) will be populated with the reason the call ended.
-For example [BBMECall.CallLog.ENDED](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.CallLog.html#ENDED) for calls that ended normally, or [BBMECall.CallLog.UNAVAILABLE](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.CallLog.html#UNAVAILABLE) for a  user that couldn't be reached.
+When a call has completed [`getCallLog()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.html#getCallLog--) will be populated with the reason the call ended.
+For example [`BBMECall.CallLog.ENDED`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.CallLog.html#ENDED) for calls that ended normally, or [`BBMECall.CallLog.UNAVAILABLE`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMECall.CallLog.html#UNAVAILABLE) for a  user that couldn't be reached.
 In this example we are using the call log values and the BBM chat to build a visual call log.
 When a call ends the caller will send a chat message with the time, duration and log reason.
 The caller and the callee can display those chat messages as a call history.
 This makes the call history cloud based instead of local, and identity based rather than tied to the device endpoint.

 #### Sending a Call log message

-When the call ends, we will generate a new CALL_EVENT_TAG type [chat message](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html).
-The [ChatMessage.data](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html#data) will hold the meta data about the call.
+When the call ends, we will generate a new CALL_EVENT_TAG type [`chat message`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html).
+The [`ChatMessage.data`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html#data) will hold the meta data about the call.
 The time, duration and log reason.

 ```java